You can find here the temporary program of ECPA2019. This program is not in its final form.

 Characterisation of fungal diseases on winter wheat crop using proximal and remote multispectral imaging

 Presented by Bebronne, R.

 3D point clouds from UAV imagery for precise plant protection in fruit orchards

 James TaylorAuditorium 206

-A framework to assess the adoption of precision agriculture in France: description and first results
+A collective framework to assess the adoption of precision agriculture in France: description and preliminary results after two years

 Presented by Lachia, N.

 Francesco MarinelloAuditorium 208